 When millions of players open up the popular turn-based role-playing game “Alliance: Heroes of the Spire,” they care most about whether or not their team is balanced enough to dive into the next dungeon, or if they’ll have enough War Energy to make it through the next level.
 The average gamer is blissfully unaware of the work that’s being done behind the scenes.
 New features are constantly being added, refined and developed, while maintenance and incremental updates are constantly implemented in order to keep a game running smoothly and responsively.
 Players nowadays will immediately switch to other applications if they notice a lag or any sub-par performance.
 Gaming companies like Rumble Entertainment leverage high-speed databases like Redis to manage essential data and social throughput features in games like “Alliance.”
 Redis Enterprise enables them to run their gaming infrastructure at a global scale, and deliver top-speed performance in a highly available, infinitely scalable, predictable and stable manner.

-go site Versatile Data Structures Facilitate Easy Development
+marriage after 8 months of dating Versatile Data Structures Facilitate Easy Development

 Many game developers rely on their data as much as they do their code or media.
 Online and mobile games — especially multiplayer games — are known for their stringent low latency and performance requirements, and tap into tools like Redis’ versatile data structures to fulfill these.
 For example, Sorted Sets are ideal for managing player leaderboards because they automatically store members by associated score or rank.
 With Redis’ blazing fast data structures, it is trivial for a multiplayer game to rank hundreds of thousands of players by their number of points earned and keep a real-time global leaderboard of the highest achievers.